Jingshu-Ye/Bitcoin-Ethereum/README.md

 print(accMeasure_eth)
 ```

-As we have already found based on AIC, adding higher orders of AR does not have any added value.
-We also confirmed the irrelevance of higher orders of AR based on close values of all four error measures regardless of the order.
-Same explanation applies to eth just like in the case of 'accMeasure_btc'
+As I have already found that adding higher orders of AR does not have any added value based on AIC.
+I also confirmed the irrelevance of higher orders of AR based on close values of all four error measures regardless of the order.
+Same explanation applies to eth just like in the case of 'accMeasure_btc'.

 ## Granger causality
 ```{r message=FALSE, warning=FALSE}